Deep Dive into the Customer Value Proposition Canvas and Understanding the Value Map

 - How have your competitors’ products not met customers’ needs?

-When creating your customer value proposition map, identify as many pain points as you can.
-Make a separate column for those that impact most of your customers to help set your priorities.
+When creating your customer value proposition (CVP) map, identify as many pain points as you can.
+Make a separate column for those that affect most of your customers to help set your priorities.

 Questions that can help you identify your customers’ wants include: